 The mirror.
 It played no role, and was there as a prop.
 That same mirror is a euphemism for a parallel dream world where all desires could come true.
 It was further evidence that everything was bleeding into each other, and where you got your first artefact.

-You can choose to kill Caius or he kills himself on your sword, stabbing his heart.
+You can kill Caius by stabbing his heart.
 Which was also the heart of the Goddess of Time.
 Which causes time itself to collapse and the world to end.
 Which was the villain's objective all along.

 Also in half of the Paradox Endings.
 Just to list: if you kill Atlas, a war erupts and you're killed in it; if you kill the giant Flan, it takes over the world; if you kill the Proto fal'Cie with the Paradox Scope activated, Serah, Noel and Mog are captured by it and have machine copies made of them; if Serah kills Caius with the Paradox Scope activated in the Void Beyond, time ends.